jbuerman/Maritime-Shipping-Competition-AAMAS2025/submission.md

 The warm-up competition requires only the software agent and the final submission requires the agents and an accompanying report.

-# Group Number
+# Pre-Registration and Group Number

-Please email us at [msc.aamas2025@soton.ac.uk](mailto:msc.aamas2025@soton.ac.uk) to receive your group number.
+Please fill in [this form](https://forms.office.com/e/FwzZczMtM1){:target="_blank"} to pre-register and receive your group number.

 # Warm-Up competition